LukeWinikates/japanese-accent/README.md

 ## Current work:
 * keyboard shortcuts for the main dictaphone interaction
-* Bugs:
-  * editing resets the player to the top segment - it should just keep the current one
 * "Boosting"
   * add an automated "smart" study list consisting of "boosted" clips
   * query uses boosts, inclusion in other playlists, and recent study time